FOR IMMEDIATE RELEASE

 Pioneers in Skirts is an entertaining examination of gender parity in the workplace from the perspective of a female filmmaker who produced the film out of frustration with her own problems in the industry.
 She and her crew traveled the U.S. to make this investigative documentary – weaving in relatable human stories with expert opinions.
 The film expands to include other industries and society in general.

-Director Ashley Maria said, “Premiering at the world’s most prestigious women’s equal rights conference is so exciting for us.
+Director Ashley Maria said, “Premiering a fine-cut version at the world’s most prestigious women’s equal rights conference is so exciting for us.
 Our story fits directly into the conference mission, so we think of this as kismet.
 Our film is perfectly aligned.”

 Held every 3 years, Women Deliver 2019 has a focus on power, and how it can drive – or hinder – progress and change for women and girls.